 So while the industry might be right – maybe the big bands ARE starting to lose their mastery of the sound they created – the genre itself won’t die.
 Not as long as there are bands like our friends, and like us, who love these classic sounds to death and will NEVER give up carrying it on.
 We LIVE to share what we’ve created, and we’re so grateful to you for being one of those people who decided to take a chance on a random Facebook ad and see what we’re about.

 If you enjoy what we’re doing and want to help us grow and reinvest into advertising to bigger and bigger audiences, please do consider clicking here to pick up our music.
 It honestly does make an absolutely tremendous difference.
-We also have a merch store with some pretty interesting stuff available, so if that interests you too, feel free to click here to take a look =)

 Whatever you decide though, thanks so much for reading!
 Hopefully you enjoyed my musings on the future of this amazing genre – and please leave a comment below with your thoughts!
 We absolutely love hearing from you.